fmeringdal/rust-rrule/README.md

 - [python-dateutil library](http://labix.org/python-dateutil/)
 - [rrule.js](https://github.com/jakubroztocil/rrule)

-## TODOS

-- cache
-- more tests around string parsing and validation

 ## License

 The code in this project is licensed under the [MIT](LICENSE-MIT) or [Apache 2.0](LICENSE-APACHE) license.